Vyral/jason-bramblett/_posts/2022-03-03-why-investors-shouldnt-worry-about-the-list-price.md

 Real estate has always been a place where you invest a part of your portfolio, but it’s different now.
 Prices are through the roof, which is great if you’re selling, but how does that affect investing?
 Is real estate still a good investment?

 I think a lot of new investors feel that way right now.
 They might be looking at prices and thinking they’ve missed the boat, but that’s a bad way to see it.
 Here’s a good metric for investing: **If you are too late, then it was never worth doing.** If the investment was only good for a short time, how good was it really?
-It had no sustaining power.
+It had no staying power.

 {% include pullquote.html %}